Kamala Harris under fire after calling for abolition of private health care plans: ‘That’s not American’

 The announcement was met with immediate criticism by her political opponents.
 Starbucks CEO Howard Schultz, who is mulling a 2020 run as an independent, declared that abolishing private insurance is “not American.”

 “That’s not correct.
 That’s not American,” Schultz said in an interview with CBS News' "This Morning," adding “What’s next?
 What industry are we going to abolish next?
-The coffee industry?
+The coffee industry?"

 KAMALA HARRIS SNAGS EARLY ENDORSEMENT FROM DEMOCRATIC REP. TED LIEU